World Series: 1991: "The Greatest of All Time"

 The 1991 World Series saw the Minnesota Twins defeating the Atlanta Braves four games to three to win the championship.
 ESPN selected it as the "Greatest of All Time" in their "World Series 100th Anniversary" countdown, with five of its games being decided by a single run, four games decided in the final at-bat and three games going into extra innings.
 The series was also notable for both participants having finished last in their divisions the year prior; no last place team before had ever finished first, let alone reached the World Series, the following year.

 The series-deciding seventh game was a scoreless tie (0–0) through the regular nine innings, and went into extra innings; Minnesota won by a score of 1–0 in the 10th inning, after their starting pitcher, Jack Morris, pitched a complete 10 inning shutout 7th game.
 (Morris was named Most Valuable Player for the Series.)

-With 69 innings in total, the 1991 World Series shares the record for longest seven-game World Series ever, in terms of innings, with the 1924 World Series.

 1992–1993: The World Series enters Canada

 World Series games were contested outside of the United States for the first time in 1992, with the Toronto Blue Jays defeating the Atlanta Braves in six games.
 The World Series returned to Canada in 1993, with the Blue Jays victorious again, this time against the Philadelphia Phillies in six games.
-No other Series has featured a team from outside of the United States.
+No other Series featured a team from outside of the United States until 2025 when the Blue Jays qualified for their third World Series.
 Toronto is the only expansion team to win successive World Series titles.

 The 1993 World Series was also notable for being only the second championship concluded by a walk-off home run and the first concluded by a come-from-behind homer, after Joe Carter's three-run shot in the bottom of the ninth inning sealed an 8–6 Toronto win in Game 6.
+Blue Jays radio announcer Tom Cheek's exclamation of "Touch 'em all, Joe!
+You'll never hit a bigger home run in your life!" as Carter rounded the bases remains one of the most famous calls in baseball history.
 The first Series to end with a homer was the 1960 World Series, when Bill Mazeroski hit a ninth-inning solo shot in Game 7 to win the championship for the Pittsburgh Pirates over the New York Yankees.